DarioKTS/tellMeY/README.md

 ## 📦 Why Not TypeScript?
 This library is **intentionally runtime-only** and **plain JS-oriented**.
 No build step.
 No annotations.
 No decorators.
-Just simple, human-friendly _runtime_ sanity checks.
+Just simple, human-friendly _runtime_ sanity checks and readable error responses.

 ---